-i.
 Describe the States method for addressing individual problems as they are discovered.
 Include information regarding responsible parties and GENERAL methods for problem correction.
 In addition, provide information on the methods used by the state to document these items.

-Performance Measures a.i.a.1: Results of the financial reviews are reported to the DHCFP Quality Management (QM) Committee, which assesses the seriousness and pervasiveness of problems, identifies goals to remediate issues and problems through policy development, policy clarification, system and program changes, staff training and other remedies, and follows-up on remediation progress.
+Performance Measures a.i.a.1: Results of the financial reviews are reported to DS QA, regional center management and ADSD administration, which assesses the seriousness and pervasiveness of problems, identifies goals to remediate issues and problems through policy development, policy clarification, system and program changes, staff training and other remedies, and follows-up on remediation progress.

-When an individual problem is discovered from either the ADSD or the DHCFP, research is done and results are provided to each other and a Plan of Correction is determined.
-This may be as simple as a phone call or an e-mail.
+When an individual problem is discovered, a Plan of Correction is determined based on the nature of the problem.
+This may be as simple as a phone call or an e- mail.
 If the issue is more detailed, meetings are scheduled.
-Outcomes are documented and shared with the DHCFP QM Committee.
+Outcomes are documented and shared with the ADSD administration and DHCFP.

 Performance Measures a.i.b.1: If there are errors found within the MMIS system during the annual review, there is a mechanism in place to correct these issues.
 The errors that have been noted in the past include incorrect rates, payments edits that are not functioning, or payment edits that need to be included so claims pay appropriately.

-When these types of errors are noted, a form called Production Discrepancy Report (PDR) is completed which identifies the nature of the problem.
+When these types of errors are noted and requires MMIS update/enhancement, a form called Production Discrepancy Report (PDR) is completed which identifies the nature of the problem.
 The PDR is submitted to the DHCFP's fiscal agent for a Scope of Work which outlines the amount of time and cost to fix the system.
-Once that is approved by the DHCFP IT staff, the work is prioritized.
+Once that is approved by the DHCFP Business Process Management Unit (BPMU), the work is prioritized.